-Even without any motion blur, a properly focused photo can appear blurred if the lens is not sufficiently sharp.
+Even without any motion blur, a properly focused photograph can appear blurry if the lens is not sufficiently sharp.

-DxO goes beyond the standard modulation transfer function (MTF) measurements to produce a perceptual measurement of image sharpness.
-For each aperture and focal length combination, perceptual blur is estimated using a single BxU (blur experience unit), resulting in a significant measurement for 121 separate points in the image.
-The aperture setting is used to correct the sharpness and compensate for lens diffraction.
+DxO goes beyond the standard modulation transfer function (MTF) measurements to produce a comprehensive perceptual profile of image sharpness.
+For each aperture and focal length combination, perceptual blur is estimated using a single BxU (blur experience unit), resulting in significant data for 121 separate points in the image.
+The aperture setting is then used to correct softness and compensate for lens diffraction.

 DxO superimpose a model on a BxU map to provide the BxU measure function for every position in the image.

 A correction directly applied to the RAW or JPEG file

 Unlike ordinary sharpness improvement tools, DxO’s methods directly affect both RAW and JPEG files, which enables DxO to use the best version of the image before applying other settings or modifications.

 Any lack of sharpness is corrected across the image by adjusting for the measured perceptual softness, so the image is only sharpened where necessary.
 The result is an evenly crisp photo, from center to edge.